Taking care of life insurance and long-term care needs

 2 In Florida, this rider is called the Long-Term Care Insurance Rider.
 In California, this rider is called the Comprehensive Long-Term Care Rider.

-Long-Term Care ServicesSM is a service mark of AXA Equitable Life Insurance Company.
+Long-Term Care ServicesSM is a service mark of Equitable Financial Life Insurance Company.